VishalChaudhary-Github/Space-Invaders/README.md

 #### Description -
 1. Asteroids comes into space at random location.
 2. Spaceship shoots down those asteroids thus increasing the score level.
+3. Control the Left and right movement of the Spaceship using Arrow Key Left and Right respectively.
+4. To shoot bullets keep pressing SPACE
-3. Game window closes as soon as any asteroid hits the spaceship indicating Game Over.
+5. Game window closes as soon as any asteroid hits the spaceship indicating Game Over.
 ### Enjoy the game....